jet/equinox/DOCUMENTATION.md

 the same state obtained via a [n eventually-consistent] Projection (see terms above).

-All that said, if you're in a situation where your cache hit ratio is going to be high and/or you have reason to believe the underlying Event-Streams are not going to be long, pretty good performance can be achieved nonetheless; just consider that taking this shortcut _will_ impede scaling and, at worst, can
+That said, if you're in a situation where your cache hit ratio is going to be high and/or you have reason to believe the underlying Event-Streams are not going to be long, pretty good performance can be achieved nonetheless; just consider that taking this shortcut _will_ impede scaling and, at worst, can